Skip advert

 Advertisement - Article continues below

-Ultimately, given the AWD model is able to reach 62 mph in near-as-makes-no-difference five seconds, the much more expensive top-spec GT feels a tad superfluous as we doubt most family buyers will really need that level of performance.
+Ultimately, given that the AWD model is able to reach 62mph in just 5.3 seconds, the EV6 GT feels a tad superfluous; we doubt most family buyers will really need that level of performance.
+However, if you really can’t resist 577bhp and a neck-snapping 3.5-second 0-62mph time, we've reviewed it separately if you want to find out more.

 Handling

-With its huge 77kWh battery pack, the Kia EV6 isn’t what you would call lightweight, even by EV standards – dual-motor models weigh in at over two-and-a-half tonnes.
-Yet, while the boffins at Kia haven’t quite managed to disguise the EV6’s mass in its entirety, they’ve certainly tried their best and succeeded for the most part.
+The Kia EV6 isn’t what you would call lightweight, even by EV standards – dual-motor models weigh in at over two-and-a-half tonnes.
+Yet, while the boffins at Kia haven’t quite managed to disguise the EV6’s mass in its entirety, they’ve certainly tried their best, and succeeded for the most part.

 Advertisement - Article continues below